 Taylor Mirfendereski is an investigative reporter at KING 5.
 She specializes in longform reporting and multimedia digital projects that combine text, photos, video and graphics.

-Taylor's investigations have uncovered many wrongs, including the mistreatment of soldiers dealing with the mental stress of combat, VA mental health failures, the violation of special education laws and needless separations of children from their parents.
+Taylor's investigations have uncovered many wrongs, including the mistreatment of soldiers dealing with the mental stress of combat, VA mental health failures, the violation of special education laws, the punishment of foster youth and needless separations of children from their parents.

-Taylor's work has garnered some of the country's top journalism awards, including a Peabody Award, two National Edward R. Murrow Awards, four regional Emmy Awards and a National Mark of Excellence Award.
+Taylor's work has garnered some of the country's top journalism awards, including two Peabody Awards, a Scripps Howard Award, two National Edward R. Murrow Awards and seven regional Emmy Awards.
 Taylor has been listed among America's best young journalists as a Livingston Award finalist two times in the last three years.
 The National Press Photographer's Association (NPPA) has twice recognized Taylor's work in its Best of Photojournalism contest, including a first place award in 2021 for investigative video photojournalism.
-Taylor's projects were also recognized in the 2021 Scripps Howard Awards and the 2019 Investigative Reporters and Editors (IRE) awards competition.
+Taylor's reporting was also recognized in the the 2019 Investigative Reporters and Editors (IRE) awards competition.

 Prior to joining the KING 5 team in July 2016, Taylor worked as a digital reporter at WCPO in Cincinnati, Ohio, where she exclusively produced in-depth, enterprise news stories for WCPO.com and WCPO-TV.
 In 2014, she embedded with U.S. military troops in Afghanistan to cover the local impact of America's longest war.